jwodder/labelmaker/README.md

-The generated configuration file lists only label names, colors, and descriptions, no defaults, aside from the file-wide `color` setting having its default value for use as a reference.
+The generated configuration file lists only label names, colors, and descriptions, no defaults, aside from the file-wide `color` setting having its default value included for use as a reference.

 ### Options